jrobinson123/Chess/README.md

 # Code Explaination

 ## Drawing the board
 Standard chess boards have 64 squares in 8 rows and 8 collumns.
 Therefore I created a Square class with each object acting as one square on a chessboard.
-I then created a 2D array of length 8 by 8.
+I then created a 2D array of Square of length 8 by 8.
 ```processing
 squares = new Square[8][8];
 ```